Author Requirements in MATLAB or Simulink

 Add a requirement to your requirement set by selecting the requirement set and clicking Add Requirement.

-In the Details pane, under Properties, enter the details for the requirement.
+In the right pane, under Properties, enter the details for the requirement.
 Enter the details for the requirement:

 Custom ID: R1